thanuece/hand-gesture-speaking-system/README.md

 ##  Solution

-This project presents a hand gesture-based communication system that detects user gestures and converts them into speech output, enabling mute individuals to communicate more effectively with others.
+This project presents a hand gesture-based communication system that detects user gestures and converts them into text output, enabling mute individuals to communicate more effectively with others.

 ##  Features

 * Real-time hand gesture detection
-* Converts gestures into speech output
+* Converts gestures into text  output
 * User-friendly and assistive system
 * Can be used in real-world communication scenarios